Introduction

 Learning

-For example, if we learn that Risk 3 (material price fluctuations) did not occur, we can update the Bayesian network with the new probability.
+For example, if Risk 3 (material price fluctuations) did not occur, the Bayesian network can be updated with the new probability.

 updated_results <- prob_net_learn(graph, observations = list(C = "No"),